ShZil/network-utilities/Scanner/README.md

 `_init_` instead of `__init__`.
 This is because WhatsApp sends code using the formatting, where `_STRING_` -> _STRING_ becomes italics.
 And copying doesn't include the hidden underscores.
 Also added a `if __name__ == '__main__'` clause.

+[20:23] `ValueError: Incorrect IV length (it must be 16 bytes long)`.
+Oof.
+Let's fix that.

+[20:27] Rename `password` to `hashed`, for there not to be dynamic type changing, which is allowed in Python, but confusing.

+[20:28] Fix the bug: the `hashed` is 32 bytes long, so take 16 to IV and 16 to the key (not 128).